Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * **Path**: Required.
 The name of the location.
 * **Options**: None protocol-defined.
 * **Replies**:
-	* `ACCEPT` if the vote was counted successfully.
+	* `ACCEPT` if the vote was counted successfully.Possible flags:
-	* `ACCEPT NEW-LOCATION` if the location hadn't been suggested, but the service automatically suggested it and allowed the vote to be counted.
+		* `NEW-CANDIDATE` if the location hadn't been suggested, but the service automatically suggested it and allowed the vote to be counted.
+		* `NEW-LOCATION` if the location was unrecognized by the service, but the service automatically registered it and allowed the vote to complete.
 	* `REFUSE` if the vote was not taken into account.
 Reasons might include the citizen having already used all of their votes, or the location not being suggested.
 	* `REFUSE TIME` if the service is not accepting votes at this time.